thedonwind69/transplant_central/README.md

 Here, you get to browse through the top 20 major US cities that people are moving to and be directed right to the city's show page.

 4. City Show Page:
-Where all the good stuff happens: the city's profile picture, total rating based on 4 categories: food, culture, nightlife, economy.
+The city's profile picture, total rating based on 4 categories: food, culture, nightlife, economy.
 Then, an average rating PER category.
 (You must be logged in to post something).

-5. City Post Form:
+5. CRUD Features:
-Create a review based on 4 categories, star highlight rating for intuitive and creative user experience.
+- Create a review using `Rails controller` action and `AJAX` request mixed with `React`, star highlight rating for intuitive and creative user experience.
+- Read a review by using `Redux`'s state manager to pass down info from database and render it to UI using `React`.
+- Update a review with `Rails` controller and `AJAX` request.
+- Delete review with `Rails` controller action.

 ### Code Highlights: